Roche, Cornwall: Railway

 Roche railway station is located approximately 1 mile north of Roche, at Victoria on the Atlantic Coast Line.
 Trains are operated by Great Western Railway.
 The station has a single track, with a marker board showing direction of travel either to Newquay or Par.

 Business

 The Victoria Business Park on the outskirts of Roche is an attractively landscaped estate consisting of 28 modern units.
 The units are designed for light industrial, warehouse and trade uses.
 Most of the units have a secure gated yard.

+Cornish wrestling

+Cornish wrestling tournaments were held in Roche in the 1800s and 1900s in following places: